How to Identify When a Stock is Starting to Trend

 Now that you know the stock is impulsive, the next thing you need to figure out is when to exit the trade.
 Stocks that are trending hard have a shelf-life.
 Depending on the timeframe you are trading, this shelf-life could be minutes, days or months.

 For my swing trading system, I again use P&F charts to manage the trade.
 I place a 15-period simple moving average on a 30-minute chart to trail the price action.
 The thing I like most about placing a simple moving average on a P&F chart is that it only moves when the price moves.
 This is completely different from a standard price chart where the moving average has to print due to the time factor.
 If you think about it, just because a certain amount of time has elapsed, this really has no bearing on whether the stock is still trending or not.

-Notice how the simple moving average is able to provide you clear direction of when to exit the trade.
+Notice how the simple moving average is able to provide you a clear direction of when to exit the trade.

 No matter what you use to exit the trade, the point I am trying to convey to you is that it should be simple.
-The simpler you keep things the greater chances of success you will have in the long run.
+The simpler you keep things the greater the chances of success you will have in the long run.

-How Much Can you Expect to Make?
+How Much Can You Expect to Make?

 This article would not be complete without addressing the crystal ball question of how much can you make on a trade.
 If you are asking yourself this question, you are still very young in your trading journey.

 Please repeat after me, “The market gives what it wants.
 I have no control over how high or low a stock can move.
 Past successes and failures are just that, past successes and failures.”